fuzzyVineStone/ECS/README.md

 ...
 ```

-Add the system to the world.
+Just add the system to the world.

 ```Lua
 	...